-A reading for Cultural Anthropology

-(Original version appeared in Introduction to Missiology.
-Edited and used under the educational "Fair Use" provision of U.S. copyright acts)
+A reading for Cultural Anthropology by Alan Tippett (Original version appeared in Introduction to

-Many otherwise conscientious Western Christians fail to distinguish between two different types of attitudes exhibited by expatriate missionaries toward culture.
+Missiology.
+Edited and used under the educational "Fair Use" provision of U.S. copyright Many otherwise conscientious Western Christians fail to distinguish between two different attitudes expatriate missionaries take toward culture.
 Paul deals with both types in his letters to Timothy and Titus.

 - Leave the old behind! -- There is a wealth of Biblical instruction about the need for would-be